ankit-kumar/HubstaffReportGenerator/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.
+This project is licensed under the MIT License - see the [LICENSE.txt](LICENSE.txt) file for details.

 ## Acknowledgments
 Thanks to the developers behind the following nuget packages which  have been used in the application.
-*ClosedXML
+-ClosedXML
-*CommandLineParser
+-CommandLineParser
-*CsvHelper
+-CsvHelper
-*DocumentFormat.OpenXml
+-DocumentFormat.OpenXml
-*HtmlAgilityPack
+-HtmlAgilityPack
-*Newtonsoft.Json
+-Newtonsoft.Json
-RestSharp
+-RestSharp